KOGO (AM): KFWV and KFSD

-The station was originally licensed on June 30, 1925.
-It broadcast at 1320 kilocycles, powered at 250 watts, from the top of the U.S. Grant Hotel.
-The call sign was KFWV.
-In 1926, the callsign changed to KFSD and the station moved down the dial to 620 AM.
-KFSD stood for First in San Diego, as the station was the first commercially licensed station in the city.
-(KFBC/KGB was an amateur station that was not full-time.)
+The station was originally licensed on June 30, 1925, broadcasting at 1320 kHz with 250 watts of power from the U.S. Grant Hotel.
+The original call sign was KFWV.
+In 1926, the call letters changed to KFSD and the station moved down the dial to 620 AM.
+KFSD was the first commercially licensed station in the city (KFSD stands for "First in San Diego"); at the time, KFBC/KGB was an amateur station that was not full-time.
 In 1928, KFSD was facing bankruptcy, so it was sold to Thomas Sharp (who founded Sharp HealthCare in San Diego).
 (A station in Escondido, not related to this station, now uses the KFSD callsign.)

 In 1931, KFSD became an affiliate of the NBC Red Network.
-It carried NBC's dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
+It carried NBC's dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 KFSD was owned by the Airfan Radio Corporation.
 In the 1930s, the station also moved to its current frequency of 600 kHz.

-In 1939, KFSD was slated to move its studios from the U.S. Grant Hotel to a former country club east of downtown called Emerald Hills.
-But the station did not move until 1948 due to the proximity of Emerald Hills to the Chollas Naval towers.
-In 1948, when KFSD moved to Emerald Hills, the facility was outfitted with top quality equipment, primarily from RCA.
-Emerald Hills was built to completely house the KFSD studios, transmitter, and offices.

-From Emerald Hills, San Diego's first FM station signed on the air in 1948: KFSD-FM (now KMYI).
-KFSD-FM largely simulcast the AM station.
-Then in 1953, KFSD-TV (now KGTV) became the third TV station to sign on the air in San Diego, at channel 10 on the VHF band.
-Because KFSD 600 was an NBC Radio affiliate, KFSD-TV also carried NBC television programs (although they switched to ABC in 1977).
+In 1948, KFSD moved its studios to a former country club in Emerald Hills, east of downtown San Diego.
+The facility housed KFSD's studios, transmitter, and offices.
+That same year, San Diego's first FM station, KFSD-FM (now KMYI), signed on from Emerald Hills.
+In 1953, KFSD-TV (now KGTV) became the third TV station to sign on in San Diego.